Publisher: Supercharged Science

 Resources required are more challenging than for Earth Science 1.
 While some resources like a test tube and a propane torch are recommended, Lipper does suggest simpler alternatives that you are likely to have on hand.

-These topical courses are superb for tackling special topics.
+These Ultimate Science courses are superb for tackling special topics.
 They can be used alongside other learning resources if you want more "book learning."
 However, the hands-on approach is likely to motivate children to explore these topics on their own which is often the most effective way for anyone to learn.
+Click here for more information on the Ultimate Science series.

 affiliate link: e-Science Online Science Curriculum Program